CapitanCrauZ/CapitanCrauZ/README.md

 ### Hi there 👋

+### About Me

+I'm Paolo Rios, I'm 22 years old, I'm currently a computer engineering student in Chile.
+I like programming, games and cinematography, I am looking to be a full-stacks developer and senior programmer

 <!--
 **CapitanCrauZ/CapitanCrauZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.